JacobEdelman/lark/README.md

 -  _"As far as I'm concerned, self-mutate is synonymous with self-mutilate in terms of a programming language's capabilities."_ - Aaron Weiss on Lark's mutable syntax.

 - _"Language appears to have no use to anyone.
-Please consider fixing this in the next update."_ - z3t in a Lark issue.
+Please consider fixing this in the next update."_ - On Github by z3t in a Lark issue.

 ## History: